RenewableEnergyNexus/SPIN-board/README.md

 # Disclaimer

-DISCLAIMER : This power converter is currently in alpha version (V1.2) and OwnTech team does not provide garranty of any kind.
+DISCLAIMER: This power converter is currently in alpha version (V1.2) and OwnTech team does not provide guarantees of any kind.

      * * * * * * * * * * * * * * * * * * * * * * * * * * * *